 To the south of campus, within the area designated as Green Belt, the University will continue to explore the creation of an Eco-Park dependent on the return of land from HS2 Ltd and any other infrastructure requirements.
-The Ecopark concept foresees landscape enhancement to create an accessible resource for the University and local communities including ecological assets, open recreational areas and renewable energy generation, consistent with Green Belt policy whilst remaining compliant with local and national planning policy.
+The Ecopark concept foresees landscape enhancement to create an accessible resource for the University and local communities including ecological assets, open recreational areas and renewable energy generation, consistent with Green Belt policy.